arpank-2380/ipi-qbox-interface/README.md

 # References
 [1] Kapil *et al*.
 Comput.
 Phys.
 Commun. **2019**, 236, 214.

 [2] F. Gygi.
 IBM J. Res.
 Dev. **2008**, 52, 137.

 # Instructions
-Detailed instructions are written within the file run_interface.py.
+Detailed instructions are written within the [interface executable file] (run_interface.py).

 # Features
 (1) If Kohn-Sham Eigenvalues are calculated, this will be send to i-PI as a string